compbiogroup/Heuristics-for-Genome-Rearrangement-with-Replicated-Genes/README.md

 # Heuristics for Genome Rearrangement with Replicated Genes

-A collection of heuristics to find rearrangement distances between genomes with replicated genes.
+A collection of heuristics to find rearrangement distances between genomes with multiple genes.

 ## Dependencies